 Models:

 Compared to the situation of the CAT Task Force (CTF) of EIOPA's predecessor organisation CEIOPS, nowadays more models are available for most of the scenarios.
 This means in all but one case, that now at least one model exists in the market, where the CTF might have had to find solutions without any model as a starting point.
-Models are generally available to varying extent from academia (Athens University), model vendors (AIR, Corelogic, RMS), reinsurance brokers (Aon Benfield/Impact Forecasting, Guy Carpenter, Willis Re, JLT Re) and reinsurers (Munich Re, Swiss Re).
+Models are generally available to varying extent from academia (Athens University), model vendors (AIR, Corelogic, RMS), reinsurance brokers (Aon Benfield/Impact Forecasting, Guy Carpenter, Willis Re, JLT Re) and reinsurers (Hannover Re, Munich Re, Swiss Re).

-Exposure data:
+Industry Exposure Data:

 The data used is, were available for a particular scenario, provided by PERILS AG.
 Where this is not the case, model owners are asked to use their own data.